conradlz/ember-service-worker-cache-rendered/README.md

 # Ember Service Worker Cache Rendered
 _An Ember Service Worker plugin that caches rendered html from an ember app's server, probably fastboot._

+This plugin works by performing a fetch for the current request to the ember server and caches the response, if it wasn't already cached.
+It should work for any path, which is nice if you want to cache server rendered contents with the service worker.

 ## F#$& my assets aren't updating in development mode

 Turn on the "Update on reload" setting in the `Application > Service Workers`